dmeoli/optiml/README.md

 ## Documentation

-The full API reference is available at [optiml.readthedocs.io](https://optiml.readthedocs.io).
+The full API reference is available at [dmeoli.github.io/optiml](https://dmeoli.github.io/optiml), automatically built from the source docstrings and published to GitHub Pages on every push to `master`.

 It can also be built locally with [Sphinx](https://www.sphinx-doc.org):